 Most crates come with plastic bowls for water that can be fixed inside.
 Fill these bowls with water and freeze them, so that your dog has water during the flight, once the ice has melted.

 You can also fix a small packet with treats for your dog inside the crate.
 But avoid putting food in there.
 Unless your dog has a medical condition, he can manage a few hours without food.
+For the best crates available in the UK check this article – best dog crates.

 Goin’ Pro and Embargos